It all started when…

 The prince delivered a speech, following an earlier statement from Clarence House which alluded to the UK’s important ‘focus on the German-British friendship, which has grown in the 75 years since the end of the Second World War.’

-We have never before had such close critique of our work but whilst opinions will undoubtedly vary, we hope that this aircraft will be seen and enjoyed by many for years to come.
+We have never before had such close critique of our work but we hope the aircraft will be seen and enjoyed by many for years to come.

 Per Ardua ad Astra.